dan-leo/masters/thesis/v8/thesis.md

 There exists an interest in implementing NB-IoT (LTE Cat-NB) as an alternative to LoRaWAN, SigFox and other LPWANs.
 Application developers require network coverage, and cellular service providers require consumer and enterprise demand or reasonable motivation before rolling it out nationally.
 Although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to a general uncertainty in the standing of the technology with respect to alternatives and a thus a slower adoption.
 This thesis aims to bridge that divide by evaluating NB-IoT's performance empirically using a set of metrics and to make certain estimations.

+Whilst theoretical models provide value in showing how factors affect an approximation, an empirical approach shows the variability induced due to network conditions.

 ## Research Objectives {#resobj}

 Evaluate: